 Translating a website is not a one-time deal

-Every time you update content on your site (written in your base language) you will need to update it for the translated version as well.
-For example, if you post a new article on your website, that same article will have to be translated into your other languages as well.
+Every time you update content on your site (written in your base language), you will need to update it for the translated version as well.
+For example, if you post a new article on your website, that article will also have to be translated into your other languages.

 Support service in multiple languages

 If you have a website that offers a product or service in more than one language, you will need a big customer support team that speaks multiple languages.
-Hiring and forming such a team can be costly as you will need to find qualified foreign-language speaking personnel.
+Hiring and forming such a team can be costly as you must find qualified foreign-language-speaking personnel.

-The lang tag in your site’s HTML is an attribute that can be used to inform search engines what language you’re site is in and which country you’re targeting.
+The lang tag in your site’s HTML is an attribute that can be used to inform search engines what language your site is in and which country you’re targeting.

-To see the tag, right-click on the page and choose “Inspect”, then go look under “Elements”, it should be at the very top.
+To see the tag, right-click on the page and choose “Inspect,” then look under “Elements.” it should be at the very top.

 Setting up your site’s lang tag through WordPress is quite simple.
-Go to the dashboard, choose “Settings” and then click on “General”.
+Go to the dashboard, choose “Settings,” and click “General.”

-Once you’ve selected the language you want, click on “Save Changes”.
-This will change your site’s HTML lang tag to the one you chose.
-But bear in mind that this will also change the language of the WordPress interface.
+Once you’ve selected the language you want, click on “Save Changes.”
+This will change your site’s HTML lang tag to your chosen one.
+Bear in mind that this will also change the language of the WordPress interface.

 For example, if you choose your site language to be Chinese, this is what WordPress will look like:

-However, worry not, there is a way of keeping the foreign language tag on your site while also having your WordPress in English.
-The trick I’m about to show below is ideal for people who have designers or developers who do not speak the language the site is in but need access to WordPress.
+However, worry not; there is a way of keeping the foreign language tag on your site while having your WordPress in English.
+The trick I’m about to show below is ideal for people who have designers or developers who do not speak the language of the site but need access to WordPress.

-The trick here is to set the language of certain users to one they speak.
-To do this, click on “Users”, then select the user whose interface you want in another language and go to the field “Language”.
-Once you choose the appropriate language, click on “Update Profile”.
+The trick here is to set the language of certain users to the one they speak.
+To do this, click “Users,” then select the user whose interface you want in another language and go to the field “Language.”
+Once you choose the appropriate language, click on “Update Profile.”

 How to perform keyword research in a foreign language

-The best way to do your keyword research in another language is by using third-party tools such as Ahrefs, Semrush, or Moz Keyword Explorer.
-My personal favorite out of all those is Ahrefs as it’s super easy to use and has many useful options.
-It is a paid tool, however, they have a 7-day trial option which costs only 7$ and gives you access to all their premium features.
-So if you’re on a budget, you can still do some pretty extensive keyword research using their platform.
+The best way to research your keyword in another language is by using third-party tools such as Ahrefs, Semrush, or Moz Keyword Explorer.
+My personal favorite out of all those is Ahrefs, as it’s super easy to use and has many useful options.
+It is a paid tool.
+However, they have a 7-day trial option, which costs only 7$ and gives you access to all their premium features.
+So, if you’re on a budget, you can still do extensive keyword research using their platform.

-A great way of finding which keywords to target are through stealing those that your competitors already rank for.
+A great way to find which keywords to target is by stealing those your competitors already rank for.
 To do this, go to Ahrefs’s “Site Explorer” and paste your competitor’s domain or prefix.

-Then click on the section that reads “Organic keywords” and you’ll be taken to a page that will display all the keywords your competitor ranks for.
+Then click on the section that reads “Organic keywords,” and you’ll be taken to a page displaying all the keywords your competitor ranks for.
 However, once on this page, pay attention to language.
-For example, here we’re looking at a Spanish website and we want to see which keywords it ranks for in Spain alone.
-Since a lot of websites rank for queries in different countries it’s important to choose the country that you will be targeting.
+For example, here we’re looking at a Spanish website and want to see which keywords it ranks for in Spain alone.
+Since a lot of websites rank for queries in different countries, it’s important to choose the country that you will be targeting.

 How to use GSC’s international targeting feature

-Google Search Console’s International targeting feature is used for informing Google which country you’d like to target.
-Although they usually automatically guess the country, based on your domain, location details, backlinks, and IP addresses, Google’s algorithm sometimes makes mistakes.
+Google Search Console’s International targeting feature informs Google which country you’d like to target.
+Although they usually automatically guess the country based on your domain, location details, backlinks, and IP addresses, Google’s algorithm sometimes makes mistakes.

 So here’s how you can inform them through Google Search Console.
-Once in the tool, go to “Legacy tools and reports” in the sidebar and then click on“International targeting”.
+Once in the tool, go to “Legacy tools and reports” in the sidebar and click “International targeting.”

-Once the feature loads, choose the tab “Country” and now you can select the country you want to target.
-After you make your choice, just click “Save” and you’re good to go.
+Once the feature loads, choose the tab “Country,” Now, you can select the country you want to target.
+After you choose, click “Save,” and you’re ready.

-Just remember that the “International targeting” feature in GSC is part of Google’s “Legacy tools and reports” which they’re slowly moving away from.
+Remember that the “International targeting” feature in GSC is part of Google’s “Legacy tools and reports,” which they’re slowly moving away from.
 Therefore it might be removed at some point shortly.

 How to inform Google about localized versions of your website

-But, if you’re a devoted coder that knows what he’s doing, I’d recommend reviewing Google’s best practices yourself.
-Just be careful when implementing these features, because although not difficult, they can be easy to mess up, which can, in turn, harm your rankings.
+But if you’re a devoted coder who knows what he’s doing, I’d recommend reviewing Google’s best practices yourself.
+Just be careful when implementing these features because although not difficult, they can be easy to mess up, which can, in turn, harm your rankings.

-Setting up a multilingual WordPress site is not necessarily hard, but it can be quite confusing at first.
-Especially because you have to be so careful not to mess things up when changing all the different settings and implementing additional features.
+Setting up a multilingual WordPress site is not necessarily hard.
+Still, it can initially be quite confusing, especially because you must be careful not to mess things up when changing all the different settings and implementing additional features.
 However, all this hard work can pay off greatly in the end.

 Just bear in mind that going multilingual won’t always bear great results.
 For example, if no one from a certain foreign country searches for your product or service, there’s no point in setting up your site in said country’s language.

-So, overall starting a multilingual WordPress site is a great and user-friendly way to attract more visitors to your business.
+So, starting a multilingual WordPress site is a great and user-friendly way to attract more visitors to your business.
 If you ever get confused, feel free to take a look at I Know Wang.
-This way you can see a site that is done correctly and there’s already a demand for the product or service, you’ll be marketing in foreign languages.
+This way, you can see a site done correctly and that there’s already a demand for the product or service you’ll be marketing in foreign languages.